-This will vary based on where you live.
+This requirement will vary based on where you live.
 For example, in Illinois, property taxes are typically due on June 1 and September 1.
-In Arizona, the due dates for installments are November 1 and March 1.
+In Arizona, the due dates for installments are October 1 and March 1.

 For homeowners insurance, you’ll likely need to update your policy if the appraised value of your home has changed.
 If you’re refinancing your mortgage with a new lender, you’ll need to update your policy with that lender’s information.

 Don’t be intimidated by all this work, though.
 Proactively call your insurance company to ask for any additional needs, and make sure that you’re responding to inquiries from the new lender and your insurance provider in a timely manner.